IsaakBerg/grasshopper-primer/en/1-foundations/1-2/2_grasshopper-component-parts.md

 A component requires data to perform its actions on, and yields a result.
 That is why most components have a set of nested parameters, referred to as Inputs and Outputs, respectively.
 Positioned along the left side are input parameters while on the right side are the output parameters.

 Some Grasshopper components have inputs but no outputs, or vice versa.
-When a component has no inputs or outputs, it will have a jagged edge on the left or the right side, respectively.
+When a component has no inputs or no outputs, it will have a jagged edge on the left or the right side, respectively.

 ![IMAGE](images/1-2-2/1-2-2_002-components-without-outputs.png)